The Uncertain Future of the European Green Deal in an Era of Doubts in Europe and in the US after Trump’s election

 The re-election of Donald Trump as President of the United States would pose additional challenges for the implementation of the EGD, given the likely shift away from ambitious climate and environmental policies in the US, which would further disrupt global climate commitments.

-A digital conversation based on the recent IEP@Bu Policy Brief Green Deal in a Time of Green Bashing - Assessing the Implementation of the Commission’s European Green Deal – Achievements, Setbacks, and Future Prospects, by Aure Keraton, and Sylvie Goulard.
+A digital conversation based on the recent IEP@Bu Policy Brief Green Deal in a Time of Green Bashing - Assessing the Implementation of the Commission’s European Green Deal – Achievements, Setbacks, and Future Prospects, by Aure Keraron, and Sylvie Goulard.

 IEP@BU does not express opinions of its own.
 The opinions expressed in this publication are those of the authors.
 Any errors or omissions are the responsibility of the authors.